SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/README.md

     ├── 08-geospatial-location-analysis/
     └── 09-ai-ready-data-and-semantic-layer/
 ```

-The top-level `09-sandbox-experiments/README.md` is the sandbox experiment directory.

 Each series folder contains the guidance and supporting files for a specific sandbox learning project.